ShiweiHe0713/RegressionBased-ESG_Company_Trading/README.md

 **Now I'm thinking using moving averages and breakout system instead as the strategy!**

+### Compare with baseline models
+"It’s also useful to compare the R-squared of your model with that of a naive/baseline model, such as a model that predicts returns based on the average historical return.
+This can give you a better sense of how much additional explanatory power your model provides."

+### Evaluate the performance under different market conditions

+## Metrics
+Sharpe Ratio, Maximum dropdown, Alpha and Beta, Residual Analysis

-# Findings
+## Findings
 - When tuning these hyperparameters, it's essential to strike a balance between model complexity and performance on unseen data, and it's very hard to do that.
+- It is way more efficient if I build the measurement system first before tweeking with models.

-# Terms
+## Terms
 - What is R squred value?
 What does it indicate?
+R-squared measures the proportion of the variance in the dependent variable that is predictable from the independent variables.
+It's also crucial to supplement R-squared with other validation techniques, such as analyzing residuals and performing backtesting.
 - Does alpha and equity graph apply here?

-# Dicussion
+## Dicussion
 - Do companies with high ESG scores are more likely to outperform the market in the long run?